CDSoft/ypp/README.md

 can be swapped).
 E.g.:

     @convert {from="csv"} (script.python [===[
-    # python script that produces a CVS document
+    # python script that produces a CSV document
     ]===])

 Notice that `convert` can be implicitely called by `include` or `script` by giving the appropriate options.
 E.g.:

     @script.python {from="csv"} [===[
-    # python script that produces a CVS document
+    # python script that produces a CSV document
     ]===]

 ### `doc`